From ADAS to Sign Language Translation, How Gesture Recognition Disrupts our World

 We have mentioned that our hand gesture recognition model is appearance-based.
 But what does that mean?
 Let’s dwell on the existing approaches to gesture recognition and the differences between them.

-- Model-based or Volumetric gesture recognition algorithms approximate a hand with its 3D model to analyze its position and movements in the three-dimensional space.
-This method requires capturing information about the shape of a hand which is often achieved by using stereo cameras or 3D sensors.
-Another way of recovering the necessary three-dimensional information is by applying Structure from Motion photogrammetric technique to several 2D photos of a hand captured from different views.
+This method requires capturing information about the shape of a hand.
+This is often achieved by using stereo cameras or 3D sensors.
+The method might also apply the structure-from-motion photogrammetric technique to several 2D photos of a hand captured from different views.
 The 3D hand model is computed from the produced point cloud and is used for further analysis.
-As the model-based approach is computationally expensive it is not used for real-time gesture recognition applications and is mostly applied in computer animation.